fahadmir123/retrofit-/README.md

 # retrofit-
-simple test retrofit project for post and get by id, list and querry
+simple test retrofit for post and get by id, list and query